-Home » Debt solutions » Minimal Asset Process (MAP)
+Home » Debt Solutions » Minimal Asset Process (MAP)

 What is a Minimal Asset Process?
 (MAP)

 A Minimal Asset Process is a form of Sequestration (bankruptcy) for residents of Scotland with no assets or surplus income to realistically repay their debts and ultimately become debt free.
-A Minimal Asset Process lasts for six months, at the end of which, if your financial situation is unchanged, your debts are officially written off.
+A Minimal Asset Process lasts for 6 months, at the end of which, if your financial situation is unchanged, your debts are officially written off.

 Is a Minimal Asset Process right for me?